TedHusted/awake/awake.md/awake.md

 “Is a Tactical RPG all right?
 There’s also Sword and Sorcery and a Sandbox RGP.”

 “Tactical is perfect.
 Let’s do it.”

-###
+***

-After a few minutes of play, Noah receives a request to join their session.
+After a few minutes of play, Noah receives a request from someone else who wants to join their session.

 “Who is it?” asks Carla.